Create an account with PubMed, set PubMed to remember your UH affiliation to find full-text faster on your mobile devices.

 Step-by-step instructions:

 Test it out!
 Conduct a search, click on the title of an article, and you should now see the Find It button.
-The Find It button links you to full-text articles via UH Mānoa.
-You should now be able to get to full-text articles faster in PubMed.
+The Find It button links you to full-text articles via UH Mānoa, allowing you to access them faster in PubMed.

-Do you log into NCBI to use MyNCBI, SciENcv, or MyBibliography?
-Do you submit data to NCBI?
 Beginning in June 2021, there will be changes to how you log into these and all other NCBI accounts.
 Read below for the details.

 What’s happening?